ofgrenudo/tattoo/README.md

 # Tattoo

-The Tattoo Update Script is a PowerShell script designed to collect device information on run, and insert it into the Registry of the device.
-This information is for archival purposes and will remain there as a level of forensics, as well as to allow for managment / exporting to a spread sheet or database later down the road.
-Currently this script will only gather device information and tattoo it.
-You will need another script to accompany it to be able to upload that information into whatever asset inventory system you are using.
+Tattoo is a program designed to automatically collect device information on run, and insert it into the registry of the device.
+This information is intended for archival purposes and will remain there for later inspection.
+Some of the bennifits of storing information in the registry is that it provides a static and proctected way to maintain information like,

-Prerequisites
+- The day the computer was deployed.
+- The task sequence used when you deployed the computer.
+- The asset tag assigned.
+- The device name when deployed.
+- The serial number of the device.
+- The device model.
+- The device make.

+## Requirements

-- Windows >=10, or Windows Server 2016 or later, GNU/Linux, Macos
+- Windows >=10, or Windows Server 2016.
 - PowerShell 5.1 or later
-- MECM Task Sequence Variable OSDAssetTag is already set.
-(If your unsure where to put this variable, it should be in the same place as your OSDComputerName) variable.

-## Information Collected

-- Deployment Date
-- Task Sequence Name
-- Task Sequence ID
-- Asset Tag
-- Device Name
-- Serial Number
-- Device Model
-- Device Make